Planeshifter/node-word2vec/README.md

 | debug         | sets debug mode      | 2 |

 ### .word2vec(input, output, params)
+This function calls Google's *word2vec* command line application and finds vector representations for the words in the `input` training corpus, writing the results to the `output` file.
+The output can then be loaded into node via the `loadModel` function, which exposes several methods to interact with the learned vector representations of the words.

+The `params` parameter expects a JS object optionally containing some of the following keys and associated values.
+For those missing, the default values are used:

 | Key        |   Description           | Default Value |
 | ------------- |:-------------:| -----:|